West of Twin Peaks Timeline

 By

-• Rancho San Miguel, 4443 acres from Junipero Serra Blvd. to San Jose Avenue, granted to Don Jose de Jesus Noe, Mayor of Yerba Buena, by Mexican Governor Pio Pico.
+• Rancho San Miguel, 4443 acres of land area extending east of what is now Junipero Serra Blvd. to San Jose Avenue, and including what is now Mt.
+Davidson, granted to Don Jose de Jesus Noe, Mayor of Yerba Buena, by Mexican Governor Pio Pico.

 1848